Don’t be fooled by these not-so-innocent problems

 A compromised support system

 Whether you have a basement or just a crawl space, it is critical that you check on your support beams.
 Your home inspector should have done this when you bought the house, but weather, natural settling of the home, and other factors can make a big and potentially costly impact, especially in older homes.
 Wooden supports should never, ever be in contact with dirt.
 Ideally, they should be on top of concrete blocks to keep them away from the ground.
 If that’s not the case, or your home has settled, you may need to remove part of the basement flooring to extend the protection of the wooden beams.
-Be sure to consult an expert as in some instances this could require lifting the entire house!
+Be sure to consult an expert as in some instances this could require lifting the entire house! !
+Luckily, there are reasonably priced Raleigh property damage restoration companies who can be consulted to inspect and do what is necessary to prevent such damages.
+These experts can detect molds and fungus formations which the homeowners may not always notice.
 You also need to be sure there’s no wooden debris laying around under your home.
 Dirt-wood-foundation contact is an open invitation to termites and other insects to visit your home for a costly feast!

 Drip, drip, drip…